GMO – Genetically Modified Organism. Intervening in the food we eat, at the gene level. Pros and Cons

 The QSMAS program alone has produced food security for thousands of small-scale farmers in developing nations, increased the average value of maize and bean production by 81%, and recovered local biodiversity in approximately 60,000 hectares of secondary forest.
 That’s a land area about the size of Norway.

 Some other creative farming solutions we have adopted include vertical farming in urban areas, the organic food movement, and locavorism – all moves to re-integrate, producing food with those who consume it.

 Galacti gestures at the plants nearby, indicating without a word that we should consider the complex system of plant life throughout the world.
 “A healthy system is sustainable and balanced, needing little or no outside interference to continue thriving.

 I ask you: is this system healthy?
 Will it continue to provide for humankind’s needs in the time of your children and grandchildren?
 Is it producing plentiful, nutritious, tasty food as it did for you in your youth?
 Or is the world heading for a time of less abundance, diversity, and nutrition available in its food basket?”

 What’s the answer?
 Are we tipping the balance to a fuller or an emptier healthy pantry?

 This blog post is an excerpt from chapter 5.3 of Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, GMO – Giving the Plants we Eat a Helping Human Hand
+Please use the Social Network links just below to share this information from The Explanation, GMO – Giving the Plants we Eat a Helping Human Hand